Tourvia in 4 clear answers

 - Training: documentation included, your team becomes autonomous

-- Premium unlock if needed: extend into deeper route optimization and field execution
+- Move to the paid scope if needed: extend into deeper route optimization and field execution

 Average timeline from first validation to go-live: 1 to 2 weeks, depending on your context.